 “Fishing!”
 I thought to myself.
-“Now there’s a nice, peaceful way for me to get back to center, and calm the frayed nerves of a busy life.”
-Off I went to get a couple of rod and reel combos, and a bit of tackle.
+“Now, there’s a nice, peaceful way for me to get back to center and calm the frayed nerves of a busy life.”
+I went to get a couple of rod and reel combos and a bit of tackle.

 A bit of back story.
 I have fished before, but I haven’t wet a line in 14 years when I was in high school.
-Back then, I borrowed by dad’s rod, threw some chicken livers on, parked my rear on a dock and called it cat fishing.
+I borrowed my dad’s rod, threw some chicken livers on, parked my rear on a dock, and called it catfishing.

 So, here I go.
 I walk into the big box outdoor store to do some serious shopping and be on my way to the lake.
-I walk right over to the fishing section as proud as you please, and Oh.
+I walk over to the fishing section as proud as you please, and Oh.
 My.
 God.
 What is all this stuff?
-Soft plastics, crank baits?
+Soft plastics, crankbaits?
 Sure, I got it.
-But what the heck is a jerk bait, and a buzz bait?
+But what the heck is a jerk bait and a buzz bait?
 And why are those plastic worms shaped like lizards and giant roaches?
 Why is there so much . . . everything?

-Steve took me over to the combo rods and was showing me medium action and medium-heavy action.
-“Steve,” I said “No matter what you tell me, I’m not going to understand it right now.
+Steve took me over to the combo rods and showed me medium action and medium-heavy action.
+“Steve,” I said, “No matter what you tell me, I’m not going to understand it right now.
 Just put me on something that will hopefully catch some fish.”